sumeetattree/grunt-aws-s3/README.md

 Default: `differential`

 Valid options are:
-- `differential`: Looks at the options.differential to decide whether to overwrite or not.
+- `differential`: Looks at the `options.differential` to decide whether to overwrite the remote file.
-- `skip`: The file isn't uploaded if already exists on remote
+- `skip`: This file is skipped if it collides with one on the server.
-- `force`: Will always write the file to the server
+- `force`: Will always write the file to the server.
 - `halt`: Throws an error and exits on the first instance it encounters a same file on the remote server

+Note: While using `skip`, `force`, or `halt`, the value of `options.differential` is ignored.

 #### options.displayChangesOnly
 Type: `Boolean`